Explore the vital differences between vet tech vs. veterinarian roles. Discover their unique responsibilities and career paths.

 This doesn’t mean that a technician isn’t well educated.
-On the contrary, degrees and state exams for vet technicians are required by people that want to work this job.
+On the contrary, degrees and state exams for vet technicians are required by people who want this job.
 Together, they should make one valuable and trustworthy medical team that will produce a convenient daily animal practice.

-After completing the initial pre-medical bachelor degree, an additional four years of facultative work are needed in order to become a veterinarian.
-If a vet technician is eager to increase his/hers paycheck and responsibilities, one option is becoming a vet technologist.
-This requires a complete four year program.
+After completing the initial pre-medical bachelor’s degree, an additional four years of facultative work are needed in order to become a veterinarian.
+If a vet technician is eager to increase their paycheck and responsibilities, one option is becoming a vet technologist.
+This requires a complete four-year program.

-The associate’s degree for vet technicians is a certified and valid document which you can work with in the field.
+The associate’s degree for vet technicians is a certified and valid document that you can work with in the field.
 Prior to working, the technician needs to pass a credentialing exam and get a proper license.
 The regulations for the exam are not the same in every state.

 The legislative, after finishing the studies, is somewhat similar for the veterinarians as well.
 After taking a state exam (NAVLE – North American Veterinary Licensing Examination) and passing it you become a licensed vet.
 We need to point out that a veterinarian must be a person of good morale and character, and be at least 21 years of age.